zaproxy/zaproxy-website/site/content/blog/2025-10-07-solving-caido-labs/index.md

 ![matchsolve.png](images/matchsolve.png)

-Notice that the replacer rule stays active even if you close Zaproxy, so it's always good to disable the rules when you are done with them.
+Notice that the Replacer rule stays active even if you close ZAP, so it's always good to disable the rules when you are done with them.

 ## IDOR Vulnerability